The FTI Drug Lonafarnib

 Why did researchers think this drug would work in Progeria?
 The protein that we believe is responsible for Progeria is called progerin.
 In order to block normal cell function and cause Progeria, a molecule called a “farnesyl group” must be attached to the progerin protein.
 FTIs act by blocking (inhibiting) the attachment of the farnesyl group onto progerin.
 So if the FTI drug can block this farnesyl group attachment in children with Progeria, then progerin may be “paralyzed” and Progeria improved.

 For the first time, we had in front of us a possible treatment for children with Progeria.
 A first-ever clinical drug trial began in 2007, and in 2012 the study results were published, demonstrating that every child experienced improvement in one or more areas, including the vital cardiovascular system.
-In May 2014, further study revealed lonafarnib increases estimated lifespan by at least 1.6 years (time will tell if that number increases – it just hasn’t been long enough to determine) and in April 2018 a study published in The Journal of the American Medical Association (JAMA) reported that lonafarnib alone extended survival in children with Progeria.
+In May 2014, a study published in the American Heart Association’s Circulation journal showed one or more of 3 drugs – including lonafarnib – being tested in PRF-funded clinical trials extended lifespan; it was unclear which drug had this positive life-changing impact.
+However, in April 2018 a study published in The Journal of the American Medical Association (JAMA) reported that lonafarnib alone extended survival in children with Progeria by at least 1.6 years (time will tell if that number increases – it just hasn’t been long enough to determine).
 Click here for details on the 2012 study, here for details on the 2014 findings, and here for details on the 2018 study.

 We now have one treatment for Progeria but it is not a cure, so we continue to drive the research to discover drugs that will be even more effective, and ultimately cure Progeria.